 In Part 2 of his article, Brooks notes how humans evolved to be very social creatures; for ages we have lived in larger clans, tribes, extended families.

 In the beginning was the band.
 For tens of thousands of years, people commonly lived in small bands of, say, 25 people, which linked up with perhaps 20 other bands to form a tribe.
 People in the band went out foraging for food and brought it back to share.
 They hunted together, fought wars together, made clothing for one another, looked after one another’s kids.
 In every realm of life, they relied on their extended family and wider kin.-David Brooks, “The Nuclear Family Was a Mistake”

 But he also notes that the ways people connected together into “families” extended far beyond their closest relatives.

 Except they didn’t define kin the way we do today.
 We think of kin as those biologically related to us.
 But throughout most of human history, kinship was something you could create.

-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)-David Brooks, “The Nuclear Family Was a Mistake”
+(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation.
+If every reader gave just $1, it would give life to me and my family.
+I am deeply grateful to you for your kindness and generosity. —Bryce)-David Brooks, “The Nuclear Family Was a Mistake”